Among many other business interests, Allman-

-Santa Rosa Creek Road and, therefore, benefits from large amounts of rain
+Rosa Creek Road and therefore benefits from large amounts of rain (average annual

 Although above the fog line, nights are cool and the days warm and sunny,

-achieving over 3,300 heat degree days each year, although temperatures

-rarely fall below
+achieving over 3,300 heat degree days each year.
+Temperatures rarely fall below

-freezing and reach above 100 degrees.
-Wind is a constant
+freezing or reach above 100 degrees.
+Wind is a constant presence which minimizes

 While the cooler climate extends the growing season and hang time, the

-Ph of 3.5 at harvest in early-mid September, the Marsanne and Roussanne
+3.5 at harvest in early-mid September and the Marsanne and Roussanne 22-23 Brix

-In the past the grapes have been sold to local Paso wineries including Grey
+In the past, the grapes have been sold to local Paso Robles wineries including Grey

-Wolf, Croad, Lone Madrone, Clavo Cellars, Optio, Turtle Rock and
+Wolf, Croad, Lone Madrone, Clavo Cellars, Optio, Turtle Rock, Monochrome and

-Monochrome.
-In 2019, Folktale Winery in Carmel Valley bought the
+Kiamie.
+Folktale Winery in Carmel Valley has also bought the Marsanne and

 The Viognier has won several medals.